ILIAS-eLearning/ILIAS/components/ILIAS/Certificate/README.md

 A default background image can be added that will be used as default image for every certificate authority.

-Additionally the `Learning Progress` MUST be activated for the Module/Service to create new user certificates.
+Additionally, the `Learning Progress` MUST be activated for the Module/Service to create new user certificates.

 ### Java Server